Taking VR for Training Mainstream

 Enabling mainstream adoption of VR for training

-Everyone in the industry wants VR training to achieve mainstream success, and there are many reasons to be optimistic.
+Many pieces of the puzzle are falling into place to take VR for training mainstream.
 All-in-one headsets are a game-changer when it comes to ease of setup.
 The development of scalable enterprise content creation and management platforms (from the likes of Immerse.io, Holos.io, TXT Group and Strivr) is also key.